Jesus (1979 film): 2003

-An edited DVD version of Jesus was also packaged with JESUS: Fact or Fiction?, which was produced in 2003 by Inspirational Films.
+An edited DVD edition was also packaged with JESUS: Fact or Fiction?, produced in 2003 by Inspirational Films.
 This features a section called the "Journey of Spiritual Discovery".
 Biblical scholars, historians, philosophers, authors, and ministers answer specific questions relating to God, Jesus, Christianity, the archaeological, scientific and historical accuracy of the Bible, and testimony from many Christians.
 Viewers can browse the numerous topics individually or they can watch the film and, when prompted by a "discovery glass" icon, can access relevant comments.
-After they are finished, the viewer is returned to the scene they were watching.
+Once finished, the viewer is returned to the scene they were watching.

 The version was promoted to Muslims of Iraq during the hardships of the Iraqi War, where its website featured a banner advert that said "Send videocassettes of 'JESUS' to Iraq".
 The 2003 version premiered in a politically unstable and fundamentally Islamic region in northern Egypt.
-Documentary-maker Deep Sehgal filmed the screening as part of a six-month project.
+Documentarian Deep Sehgal filmed the screening as part of a six-month project.

 2014

-To celebrate the 35th anniversary of the film's release, a digitally remastered, high definition DVD and Blu-ray version was released in April 2014, with its 173,000 frames being retouched and re-colored.
-Featuring a new musical score by John Bisharat and Dolby Digital 5.1 sound, all of the voices in the film were dubbed over by unknown British voice actors, though Brian Deacon returned to do the voice-over for Jesus.
-With a running time of 128 minutes, the remastered version contains language tracks for English, Arabic, French, Korean, German, Japanese, Chinese, Vietnamese and Portuguese languages.
-Bonus features include "The Making of The Jesus Film", "The Impact of the Jesus Film", and "Historical Notes".
+To celebrate the 35th anniversary, a digitally remastered, high definition DVD and Blu-ray version was released in April 2014, with its 173,000 frames being retouched and re-colored.
+Featuring a new score by John Bisharat and Dolby Digital 5.1 sound, all voices were dubbed over by unknown British voice actors, though Brian Deacon reprised the voiceover for Jesus.
+With a runtime of 128 minutes, the remastered version includes several bonus featurettes: "The Making of The Jesus Film", "The Impact of the Jesus Film", and "Historical Notes".

-On the remastered version, executive director of The Jesus Film Project, Erick Schenkel, states: "We believe this new remastered version will give audiences an accurate picture of who Jesus is and why individuals around the world have chosen to follow Him, shown with production values they have come to expect."
+On the remaster, The Jesus Film Project executive director Erick Schenkel states: "We believe this new remastered version will give audiences an accurate picture of who Jesus is and why individuals around the world have chosen to follow Him, shown with production values they have come to expect."